Sexual abuse scandal in the Roman Catholic Archdiocese of Milwaukee: Franciscan Friars controversy

 On September 3, 2020, it was revealed that Wisconsin Franciscan Friar Paul West was extradited to Mississippi on sex abuse charges.
 Father James Gannon, the leader of a Wisconsin-based group of Franciscan Friars, had previous negotiated settlements for some of West's accusers in Mississippi.
-In addition to the Mississippi sex abuse charges, West has been charged with sex-degree sexual assault of a child in Wisconsin.
+In addition to the Mississippi sex abuse charges, West has been charged with second-degree sexual assault of a child in Wisconsin.